Michelin Logo

 Michelin LogoMichelin Logo PNG

-The visual sign of the company seemed to come to life and talk to the buyer.
-The Michelin logo shows the friendliness of the tire manufacturer, its wide customer support, and its willingness to create the most convenient conditions for cooperation.
+The company’s visual mark seems to come alive and speak to the customer.
+The Michelin logo demonstrates the tire manufacturer’s friendliness, broad customer support, and willingness to create the most convenient conditions for cooperation.

 Michelin: Brand overview

-Michelin is the second-largest manufacturer of wheel tires and wheels for cars, bicycles, motorcycles, and trucks.
-It was founded in May 1889 and is located in the city of Clermont-Ferrand (France).
-Its creators are brothers Edouard and Andre Michelin, owners of a rubber factory.
+Michelin is the second-largest manufacturer of wheel tires and rims for cars, bicycles, motorcycles, and trucks.
+It was founded in May 1889 and is based in Clermont-Ferrand, France.
+Its founders are brothers Edouard and André Michelin, owners of a rubber factory.

 Meaning and History